nicobrb/nicobrb/README.md

 🎓 Training set:

 I studied and graduated with Honors (fitting!) in Computer Science at University of Bari - Aldo Moro (Italy).
 I focused on developing my knowledge in Machine Learning, Knowledge Engineering, Computer Vision, and other CS-related fields.
+I also had the opportunity to perform some Data Augmentation with an in-course Internship with Samsung Innovation Campus, where I had the chance to understand the main concepts and issues in the IOT industry from a different perspective.

 📝 Validation set: